 - HTML errors

-- Make the subject line interesting and relevant – As we mentioned in the point above, you shouldn’t oversell your content.
-But, you should still make your subject line enticing and relevant.
-This will attract more openers and boost your sender reputation.
+- Make the subject line interesting, intriguing, and relevant.
+As mentioned above, you shouldn’t oversell your content.
+But, you should still make your subject line enticing.
+Check out our list of best email subject lines for inspiration.